The Westside Resilience Corridor: A Two-Part Episode

 ABOUT GROUNDSWELL

-Groundswell builds community power to increase local resilience for everyone and cut electricity bills in half for our neighbors who need savings the most.
+Groundswell builds community power to strengthen local resilience for everyone and cut electricity bills in half for our neighbors who need savings the most.
 We’re on track to deliver more than $29 million in annual energy savings to 36,000 households and deploy more than 40 resilience hub projects across 12 states by 2030.

 Community Development with Clean Energy.